 First and foremost, I hope to see a genuine push for greater standardization between acquirers and issuers.
-At present, coordinating disputes and other interactions is made more difficult by the fact that there is no baseline standard for all parties; each is left to establish their own definitions and enforce the way in which they interpret regulations.
+At present, coordinating disputes and other interactions is made more difficult by the fact that there is no baseline standard for all parties; each is left to establish its own definitions and enforce the way in which it interprets regulations.

 That goes hand-in-hand with greater transparency in the dispute process.
 Right now, merchants have very little insight into what goes on behind the scenes between submitting a dispute and receiving a judgement from the issuer.
 Complicating this issue is the addition of government and trading bodies.
 I’d like to see 2017 be the year where the industry as a whole collaborates, considering the cause and effect to each party.
 We need to study more about the problem in order to establish a solid solution.